-Demirjian's staging of teeth contains only eight stages, indicated by the letters A-H (16).
-The Greulich & Pale atlas for the hand skeleton contains more stages (as a rule one stage for each year, and sometimes also semi-annual images), and each stage is given an age in years (13).
+Demirjian's staging of teeth contains only eight stages, indicated by the letters A-H [23].
+The Greulich & Pale atlas for the hand skeleton contains more stages (one stage for each year, and sometimes also semi-annual images), and each stage is given an age in years [20].
 This makes it possible to assign a "skeletal age" to each individual, and thus obtain a numerical system for both chronological and skeletal age.
 This is also in contrast to Demirjian's staging of teeth, where letters are used to denote stages and thus there is no "tooth age".

-As described above, the studies yield the overall results in different ways.
-The data formats we were able to continue working with are in a total of four formats (called types 1-4).
+As described above, the studies yield the overall results in different ways (Figure 8).
+The data formats we were able to continue working with are in four formats (called types 1-4).

-Data formats included in our tool
+Data formats included in BioAlder

-Type 1 consists of data in individual-based format.
-Type 2 is a frequency table with number of individuals for each stage within each whole year.
-Type 3 is tables with data on means and standard deviations of chronological age for given stages (skeletal age or tooth formation stage).

-Type 4 is tables with data on means and standard deviations of chronological age and skeletal age within each whole year.
+Type 1 data in individual-based format Type 1b individual-based data taken from point-plots in published studies Type 2 frequency table with number of individuals for each stage within each whole year Type 3 tables with data on means and standard deviations of chronological age for given stages (skeletal age or tooth formation stage) Type 4 tables with data on means and standard deviations of chronological age and skeletal age within each whole year

-Figure 11.
-Data formats for the studies included in our tool.
+Figure 8.
+Data formats for the studies included in the development of BioAlder.

-This is the optimal data format, in which exact chronological age and stage are given for each individual.
-This is typically a list, with the data for each individual on the individual lines.
+Type 1 data is the optimal data format to be used in BioAlder, in which exact chronological age and stage are given for each individual.
+This is typically a list, with the data for each individual on the individual rows (Table 4).